Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 1. Students glue their construction paper onto the neutral card stock background.

-2. Students make a design with their seeds, and glue them in place.
+2. Students make a design with their seeds and glue them in place.

 3. Allow to dry overnight.

-You can click HERE to get to the site.
+You can click HERE to get to the YouTube videos.

 You may also like additional Lenape activities that are great for integrating comparing and contrasting skills.